This article was updated on September 21, 2018.

 As noted by Dark Reading, it's important for your entire staff to "buy in" when it comes to internal data security.
 This means that the whole team — from management to IT to front-line employees — should take responsibility for avoiding spam emails, regularly changing their passwords and downloading only approved third-party apps onto mobile devices and workstations.
 But it's just as critical to go small and leverage security tools that let you control the amount of access given to each employee.

-Your best bet is to restrict an individual's access solely to the information he or she needs to see to be able to work on a specific task.
+Your best bet is to restrict an individual's access solely to the information they need to see to be able to work on a specific task.
 When employees complete a project or are no longer assigned to the associated team, you should immediately change their access profile.
-The same goes for management: Executives with access to everything pose a significant risk if their accounts are compromised or they inadvertently expose company networks.
+The same goes for management: Executives with access to everything pose a significant risk if their accounts are compromised or they inadvertently expose business networks.

 Prepare a Long-Arm Response